40Cakes/pokebot-gen3/Readme.md

 Although the bot is essentially frame perfect, (by default) it will attempt to perform most actions, as if a human were playing to make shiny hunts as representative as possible, some examples:
 - Starter Pokémon are generated just _1 frame_ after confirming the starter selection, the bot will wait until the battle begins, and the starter Pokémon sprite is visible
 - It's possible to peek inside un-hatched eggs to view stats and shininess as soon as they're received from the daycare, the bot will wait until the eggs are fully hatched before checking and logging
-- These are intentional design decisions, bot [cheats](https://github.com/40Cakes/pokebot-gen3#cheatsyml---cheats-config) can be used to bypass them (in most cases)
+- These are intentional design decisions, bot [cheats](#cheatsyml---cheats-config) can be used to bypass them (in most cases)

 This project is the result of a bored holiday, I am by no means a professional Python developer, so I apologise for the very scuffed code you have just stumbled upon.
 This was a huge learning experience, and it goes without saying that this code comes with no warranty™.

 ***
-# ⚠ Photosensitivity Warning ⚠
+# ⚠ Photosensitivity Warning
 - Running mGBA at unbounded speeds, will cause **very fast and bright flashing**!
 - mGBA can run well over 3,000 FPS on fast enough PCs
 - Any unbounded video examples on this page will be hidden by default, and marked with **⚠ photosensetivity warning ⚠**